35th Military Police train with Kansas Highway Patrol

 |0

-This work, 35th Military Police train with Kansas Highway Patrol [Image 2 of 2], by SGT Madison Frazier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 35th Military Police train with Kansas Highway Patrol, by PFC Josef Leo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT